AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 #include_code struct /yarn-project/aztec-nr/aztec/src/state_vars/singleton.nr rust

-An example of singleton usage in in the account contracts keeping track of public keys.
+An example of singleton usage in the account contracts is keeping track of public keys.
 The `Singleton` is added to the `Storage` struct as follows:

 #include_code storage-singleton-declaration /yarn-project/noir-contracts/src/contracts/docs_example_contract/src/main.nr rust